ElektraInitiative/PermaplanT/doc/database/schemata/01er_tables_implemented_diagram.md

 <!--

-These are leftovers from the old er diagram.
+These are leftovers from the old ER diagram.
-I want to keep them for now, i will create new issues in the near feature for them.
+We'll keep them for now.
+We will create new issues in the near future for them.
+These will be implemented, when we implement UC [Ingredient_list](./doc/usecases/assigned/ingredient_lists.md), UC [watering_layer](./doc/usecases/assigned/watering_layer.md) and UC [map_timeline_event_view](./doc/usecases/assigned/map_timeline_event_view.md)

 ingredientLists_WIP {
   INT id PK